 A large-scale building project with 30,000 m², Parc Oxford saw its first phase of implementation launched in September 2016.
-The second phase was launched in summer 2017, with delivery scheduled for the spring of 2019.
+The second phase was launched in the summer of 2017, with delivery completed in July 2019.

 Know-how that began with finding building land

 After positioning itself to acquire the site in the town of Saint-Martin-Le-Vinoux with a view to a real estate operation, the GA Group was approached by SOFILO, Groupe EDF’s subsidiary in charge of land, which was looking for a site for EDF’s Hydraulics department.